dfuchslin/uptime/README.md

 # uptime

-Script to periodically check a specific website for response times
+Script to periodically check a specific website for response times.
+Inspired by a project at work, I needed something similar at home!
+Unfortunately our work projet was not opensource, so I had to re-create this codebase.
+Now I want some of the same features at work, so I need to rewrite the work codebase to include these features I have on my home codebase!

 ```
 pip3 install -U pycurl pyyaml apscheduler